 The compositions of the material points to nature and agriculture.
-The fabric that is hanging in the space as a support and of which the outermost layer of the bottaris is made is composed of flax that Kimsooja had planted, harvested, processed, and woven on the occasion of her exhibition at Wanås Konst Sculpture Park in Sweden.
+The fabric that is hanging in the space as a support and of which the outermost layer of the bottaris is made of flax that Kimsooja had planted, harvested, processed, and woven on the occasion of her exhibition at Wanås Konst Sculpture Park in Sweden.
 The clothing was collected locally.
 Having being created in a direct relationship to the placing and after passing through numerous processes, the works now stand here, in the Oratori de Sant Feliu, in a new spatial context, but at the same time they retain the history of their making and of their journey to Palma.

-The title of the exhibition of the works shown in it, Meta-Paining, should be stood in a way similar to relationships based on a metalanguage.
+The title of the exhibition of the works shown in it, Meta-Painting, should be stood in a way similar to relationships based on a metalanguage.
 It is about painting that is not executed.
 It is about painting that addresses painting without need for paint.
 It is not-doing that, very much in the spirit of John Cage, nevertheless produces a result that can be perceived and in the process acquires a particular spiritual depth.
 Kimsooja leads exhibition visitors to the point of departure of a journey whose destination is nothing less than gaining insight into our existence and the world in which we live.

 Kimsooja studied in Seoul (1980–84) and in Paris (1984–85).
 Her works have been shown in numerous solo exhibitions at renowned international museums, including MoMA PS1, New York (2001); the Museo Reina Sofia, Madrid (2006); the Musée d’Art moderne St. Etienne (2012); the Miami Art Museum (2012); the Vancouver Art Gallery (2013); the Guggenheim Museum Bilbao (2015); the Centre Pompidou Metz (2015); the MMCA, Seoul (2010, 2016); the CAC Málaga (2016); the Kunstmuseum Liechtenstein (2017); and Wanås Konst Sculpture Park, Sweden (2020).
 In 2013 Kimsooja exhibited in the Korean Pavilion at the 55th Venice Biennale and has also represented Korea at the biennials of Istanbul (1997), São Paolo (1998), and Sydney (1998).
 In 2015 she was awarded the Ho Am Prize followed by the L’ordre Chevalier des Arts et des Lettres and the Asia Arts Award Hong Kong in 2017.